 Early Life

-Known as Marcellinus before becoming the pope, he was born in an unnamed city in Rome sometime around 250.
+Known as Marcellinus before becoming pope, he was born in an unnamed city in Rome sometime around 250.
 He likely worked for the Church in some type of capacity before taking on the position.
 On June 30, 296, the Church elected Marcellinus as the next pope.

 Pagans and Persecution

 Marcellinus inherited a papacy fraught with problems stemming from the pagans in Rome.
 Caesar Galerius was one of the main opponents of the Church.
 He often spoke against its teachings and rallied Roman citizens to follow him.
-Roman Emperor Diocletian began listening to him and eventually implemented rules against Christianity.
-He first demanded that Christians leave the army and then asked soldiers to destroy any religious texts they found that related to the Church.
-The emperor also confiscated homes and buildings owned by Christians.
-Not long before Marcellinus became pope, Diocletian began penalizing Christians, demanding that they renounce the Church or face execution.

 Following Diocletian